-Students may withdraw from courses following the drop/add period if they submit a Course Withdrawal form to the Registrar’s Office by the appropriate semester deadline date, which is posted on registrar’s website.
-If graduate students fall below full-time status after withdrawing from a course, they should be aware that eligibility for some sources of financial aid and health insurance may be affected.
+Students may withdraw from courses following the drop/add period if they submit a Course Withdrawal form to the Registrar’s Office by the appropriate semester deadline date, which is posted on the Registrar’s Website.
+If graduate students fall below full-time status after withdrawing from a course, they should be aware that eligibility for some sources of financial aid, assistantships/fellowships, and health insurance may be affected.

-No withdrawals will be permitted after the deadlines unless students can demonstrate that extraordinary circumstances have prevented them from withdrawing from the course by the published deadline.
+No withdrawals will be permitted after the deadlines unless students can demonstrate in writing to the dean of the College of Graduate Studies with documentation from the course instructor and program coordinator that extraordinary circumstances have prevented them from withdrawing from the course by the published deadline.
 Course withdrawals will be indicated on students’ transcripts with a “W” and will not affect the calculation of students’ grade point averages.

 Students are responsible for all information given in the latest edition of the catalog.
 Students who have questions regarding the graduate policies presented in this catalog should contact the College of Graduate Studies at 508.531.1100.

 See Attendance Policy at Undergraduate Academic Policies .

 Students must promptly notify the Registrar’s Office of any change in name or address by using the appropriate form.
 To process a name change, official legal documentation (i.e., marriage certificate) must be presented.
 Forms are available in the Registrar’s Office or from the registrar’s website.